 I was inspired to write about milk-sharing when I read this article by Amber McCann, IBCLC.

 Like Amber, I am an International Board Certified Lactation Consultant.
 I am also a La Leche League Leader.
 La Leche League’s position on milk-sharing discourages leaders from providing moms with information about informal milk-sharing unless the mother specifically requests such information.
+[Update] La Leche League International offers guidelines on human milk sharing.
 If mothers ask a LLL Leader how to obtain human milk supplements for their babies, they must be directed to milk banks, even though the cost of purchasing human milk from a milk bank is prohibitive.
 In most cases, there is not enough milk available for the ill or preterm babies who need it, let alone any excess available for purchase for healthy babies.
 This is simply not a viable option for most families.

 Avoiding the topic of informal milk-sharing does not take into account the changing social environment of the moms we serve.
 Through social media and the internet, mothers are more informed than ever about the risks of artificial feeding and about what their babies are missing if they do not breastfeed.
 Over the last few years, I have observed that informal milk-sharing has rapidly become commonplace.
 I am witness to many instances of mothers offering their milk to other mothers who need or want supplemental milk.
 Mothers are sharing their milk whether or not any organization believes it is safe.